kiwizencode/DSED-FINAL-PROJECT/README.md

 3. monitoring all imported species through the quarantine period.
 4. allow the user to able to perform some reporting (i.e print out some report)

+so far I have completed the first 2 functionality and will be complete the rest soon ......

+stay tune .......